wazo-platform/wazo-doc/source/system/network/network.rst

 information provided on the `VoIP` interface for their configuration.
 For example, the DHCP server will only listen on the VoIP interface by default.

-To change these settings, you must either create a new interace or edit an existing one and change its type.
+To change these settings, you must either create a new interface or edit an existing one and change its type.
 When adding a new `VoIP` interface, the type of the old one will automatically be changed to `Data`.